Baspa River: Geography

-Baspa starts at the Baspa hills, joins Sutlej River from the left bank near Karcham.
-The upper and middle slopes of the valley along the river are covered with pine and oak forests.
-Pastures, meadows and fields cover the lower slopes.
-Some of the most picturesque villages in the Himalayas can be found here.
+The Vally runs from Chung Sakhago Pass to Karcham.
+The Chung Sakhago Pass lies at the head of the valley.
+It is fed by the perennial glaciers and shares the catchment area with the headwaters of the Ganges.
 Only the lower half of the 95 kilometers length of the valley is inhabited - all the way from Chitkul (3,475 m) to where the Baspa meets the Sutlej River at Karcham (1,830 m).

-Though gentle most of the way, it would be difficult to raft in Baspa as some stretches have sheer falls.
+Though gentle most of the way, it would be difficult to raft the Baspa as some stretches have sheer falls.